ArsenyMironov/SFQED-Loops/README.md

 ## Contents
 Each script (except _definitions.nb_) presents a full-length calculation of a QED diagram in a strong constant crossed field (CCF).
 Almost every file contains detailed comments, an explanation of prerequisites and the formulation of the main result at the end of the file.

-For more detailed information about the general approach, notations etc, please, see our papers
+For more details about the general approach, notations etc, please, see our papers
 1. https://doi.org/10.1103/PhysRevD.102.053005 (https://arxiv.org/abs/2003.06909)
 2. https://arxiv.org/abs/2109.00634